About the course

 Our priority when placing you is to ensure that you are working with the best mentor possible.
 Across the alliance, we take the role of mentor incredibly seriously and put a lot of effort into refining our mentor training so that our students get the best.

 That said, we also take into account the home address of our students when placing them.
-In the 2017/18 academic year, candidates typically travel between 10 and 30 minutes to placement schools.
+Where possible, we seek to ensure travel time is as short as possible.
 If a trainee does not have access to a car, we will take this into account when placing them.

 The tuition fees and student finance page of the Shining Lights Teaching School Alliance website provides further information.